 Your application is assessed for compliance with the Building Code and the Building Act.
 The Council has 20 working days to complete this assessment.
 The clock only pauses if some aspect of the plans and specifications fails to prove compliance and further information is sought from the applicant (or designer).
 The clock starts again when the officer is satisfied that they have been provided with the information requested.
 At the same time as the documents are being assessed, the council checks for any issues with respect to:

-If your project involves certain criteria the Council may also send a copy of your documentation to specialist consultants for review or peer review, e.g. a structural engineer, a fire engineer or the NZ Fire Service (s46, 47, B. Act 2004).
-During a New Zealand Fire Service assessment, the processing clock continues and they have 10 working days to provide a memorandum concerning fire escapes and access for firefighting.
+If your project involves certain criteria the Council may also send a copy of your documentation to specialist consultants for review or peer review, e.g. a structural engineer, a fire engineer or Fire and Emergency New Zealand (s46, 47, B. Act 2004).
+During a Fire and Emergency New Zealand assessment, the processing clock continues and they have 10 working days to provide a memorandum concerning fire escapes and access for firefighting.

-Once the Building Officer is satisfied the project will meet the Building Code requirements, the Building Consent is ready to be granted.
+Once the Building Officer is satisfied on reasonable grounds the project will meet the Building Code requirements, the Building Consent is ready to be granted.
 They will contact you in writing.
 As soon as any outstanding consent fees are paid the Building Consent can be granted and issued.
 The processing clock will be stopped on granting the building consent.
 Your designer may find it helpful to see what aspects of their designs will be assessed, see Processing Checklists.

 What is granting?

 Granting is the process by which the BCA records that the project has been approved and a building consent can be issued to the applicant.
 At the moment of “granting” the 20-day processing clock finally, stops.
 The building consent document (Form 5) is then issued (created) ready to be collected or sent to the applicant.